Best high-yield checking accounts - September 2023

 - Heritage Bank eCentive Checking Account: 2.02% APY; $100 minimum opening deposit

-Presidential Bank, Advantage Checking Account: 4.25% APY; $500 minimum opening deposit
+Presidential Bank, Advantage Checking Account: Up to 4.62% APY; $500 minimum opening deposit

 Based in Bethesda, Maryland, Presidential Bank operates 10 branches and offers accounts nationwide online.
 To earn the Advantage Checking Account APY, you’ll need to meet requirements regarding direct deposits and electronic withdrawals.